frc-team7587/Marquee-1/Client/src/main/java/org/metuchenmomentum/marquee/README.md

   for the initial display, and delay 2 specifies the interval between crawl shifting.

-It is strongly recommended not to set any unsused field values so as to maximize backward compatility if currently unused values are brought into service.
+:warning: It is strongly recommended not to set any unsused field values so as to maximize backward compatility if currently unused values are brought into service.